-• We will improve our data collection processes.

-• We will continue to create Life Cycle Assessments (LCAs) which establish and seek to improve the sustainability profile of our products.
+- We will improve our data collection processes - We will continue to create Life Cycle Assessments (LCAs) which establish and seek to improve the sustainability profile of our products.

 • Ensuring wherever possible that the materials from which our products are manufactured are recyclable or consist of recycled material.
-When compile the data to understand the full recyclability picture of our products, we will measure and track this metric.
+When compiling the data to understand the full recyclability picture of our products, we will measure and track this metric.

-B. Waste management with a circular economy
+Waste management within a circular economy